 SAMHSA is entering its third year supporting BHbusiness, a program of technical assistance and resources to help behavioral health executives and their teams make the business changes necessary to survive and thrive in a new healthcare marketplace.
 Based on experience to date, the program has been renamed as BHbusiness Plus: Where Business Change Happens, and now offers new topics, increased one-to-one consultation, and shorter timeframes.

 Before implementation of the Patient Protection and Affordable Care Act (PPACA), the Substance Abuse and Mental Health Services Administration (SAMHSA) 2010 National Survey of Drug Use and Health, estimated that an additional 30 million previously uninsured people with behavioral health problems would become eligible for coverage.
 As of May 2014, the U.S. Department of Health and Human Services estimates that 8 million people have enrolled through the Health Insurance Marketplaces, many of whom will need behavioral health services.
 To meet this need, SAMHSA developed and launched BHbusiness in 2012, offering technical assistance and expert coaching and consultation to support behavioral healthcare provider capability.

-SAMHSA’s BHbusiness: Mastering Essential Business Operations is a training and technical assistance project for behavioral health providers whose primary services involve mental health or substance use treatment and recovery.
-Through BHbusiness, SAMHSA helps behavioral health providers increase their capacity in five critical areas:
+SAMHSA’s BHbusiness Plus: Where Business Change Happens is a training and technical assistance project for behavioral health providers whose primary services involve mental health or substance use treatment and recovery.
+Through BHbusiness, SAMHSA helps behavioral health providers increase their capacity in the following topic areas:

 Introduces providers to the new reimbursement structure and shows how to create an analysis of their local health care market, determine their market value, and attract new payers using sales and marketing strategies.